alexFengXW/Exam-multiple-choices-formator/README.md

 2. ~~Randomization of multiple choices~~
 3. ~~Make handy file for users to modify multiple choices~~
 4. Make a file that enables shuffle and generating of latex to happen at the same time
+5. Generate answer key for the multiple choices
-5. Support image addition for multiple choices
+6. Support image addition for multiple choices
-6. Optimize the formats
+7. Optimize the formats

 ## Features
 1. Format the multiple choices in a **decent exam manner**